htmw/EasyWay/README.md

 ## Design

-The frontend of EasyWay will be implemented using React JS.
+The frontend of EasyWay will be implemented using Angular JS.
 Users should thus be able to view and interact with EasyWay within all supported browsers.
-The backend of EasyWay is implemented using Node JS, with Express JS as its web framework.
-And the database system which we are going to be used will be MongoDB.
+The backend of EasyWay is implemented using Node JS, with Go Lang as its web framework.
+And the database system which we are going to be used will be MySQL.

 ## File Structure